rayfrankenstein/AITOW/README.md

 All of these things could be 'fixed' if scrum trainers/advocates recognized these problems but they don't.
 To them, scrum is a hammer, everything is a nail, and all problems with scrum are due to improper use of said hammer.”—pydry, [https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined](https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined)

 ---
+"Agile is about measuring and tracking, full stop.
+The difference between Waterfall and Agile is that Agile promises short iterations and continuous measuring and tracking throughout.
+But the important bit is that everything you do as a developer is tracked, recorded, and KPIs extracted from it so the company can see if it's hitting its OKRs and if not, what can be done.
+Yeah, I know, that's not Agile according to the Agile Manifesto.
+Forget the Manifesto.
+You think the CTO approved an Agile transformation because of a fucking manifesto?
+NUMBERS.
+How much money can we save and how much more profitable can we become by delivering exactly the software, and only the software, our users need with ruthless efficiency?
+This, and ONLY this, is Agile in the enterprise.
+Shove your manifestos.
+You have sprint commitments you need to fulfill.
+Get back to work."--bitwize, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"Some tasks take 15 minutes of discussion (no, they aren't complex tasks) with people debating whether it is worth 5 points or 8.
+It is just tiring and pointless.
+And retro - gawd, I hate those.
+There are all kinds of stupid shit (people using references from music, movies etc, trying to make it "fun" and "hip").
+I can't bring other tasks into the sprint, even if I finished all my current tasks, without my manager's permission.
+And on and on.

+I was thinking the other day why this is so painful and awkward.
+I realized that it all comes down to "metrics" - end of every sprint, my manager has to present it to his bosses, with pretty graphs describing "velocity" and other buzzwords.
+So he has to do all kinds of jugglery to appear competent to his bosses and not alienate the team at the same time.

+All of this could be avoided by treating the team as adults, instead of trying to "processify" or quantify everything."--akudha, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
 "I think that it takes freedoms and responsibilities away from developers, chops work into chunks that are too small, forces constant arbitrary deadlines and a lack of a relaxed pace (they are not called 'sprints' for nothing), and incentivizes under-estimation to 'fit things in', resulting in overloading or overruns.
 It also treats developers as fungible which is very much not the case if specialist skills are not evenly distributed.
 The constant "scrum meetings" serve as an unwelcome goad and very rarely convey information that anyone except micromanagers care about.

 Learning is an important part of being a programmer.
 Experimenting, reading the manual, trying it out, these are all things that get managed out, when you have to beg for 'spike' time to do them, and somebody else doesn't see the importance."--JulianMorrison, [https://news.ycombinator.com/item?id=26345235&p=3](https://news.ycombinator.com/item?id=26345235&p=3)

+---
+"if anything else comes up during the "sprint", you're expected to address it while still finishing everything that you (involuntarily) "committed" to during sprint planning"--commadlinefan, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

 ---